 In all honesty, if you want to stand any kind of chance as a competitive flyer it is essential you not only keep accurate loft and pedigree records but also have some sort of breeding plan in place.
 Which can all be as thorough as you like, at the end of the day you choose how much effort you want to put into the sport.

 This article will touch upon some of the most common breeding methods and practices.
 The aim is to give you an idea of what is involved without a heavy science lesson.
 That said, if you want to really delve into your own research there will be some links and references for further reading.

 It would be advisable to view our post about what qualities to look for in a pigeon especially if you’re new or would like quick a refresher.
 We stress proper knowledge of identifying optimal physical traits in a pigeon because pairing pigeons to produce success takes the combination of:

-Essentially a pigeon with an immaculate ‘looking’ pedigree but a poor body, physical structure, appearance etc., is most likely a no good pigeon that may have a significantly higher chance of passing on anything worthwhile.
+Essentially a pigeon with an immaculate ‘looking’ pedigree but a poor body, physical structure, appearance etc., is most likely a no good pigeon that will unlikely pass on anything worthwhile.

 This is not always the case but your best bet is to always be ‘on guard’, especially if you’re looking at pigeons to buy.
 You might think of it as being a balancing act between the pedigree and the reality of what you have in front of you to work with.